UP929312/Serenity/assets/documents/serenity_write_up.md

 Units:

+- Microphone capturing and storing
 - Speech to Text (user)
 - Text to Speech (bot)
+- Keyboard detection for push to talk
 - Digital face animation with expressions
 - Facial reading, to gather additiona user emotion data
 - Natural pauses and mannerisms (to avoid it sounding too robotic)